Skip to content

 message:before_response only runs for AI-generated replies before the first real visible assistant text is sent.
 For streaming replies, once real visible assistant text has landed, message:before_response does not receive a post-visible finalize pass.
 Use message:final_response_transform for one text-only best-effort replacement on clean streamed success. message:final_response_transform may not suppress, redact, delete, or mutate response metadata.

 For compaction:before and compaction:after, ctx.messages contains raw agno.models.message.Message objects from the compacted session payload.
 MindRoom does not sanitize attachments, media, tool calls, tool args, provider metadata, citations, reasoning fields, metrics, references, or extra Pydantic fields before these hooks run.
-For message:cancelled, inspect ctx.info.failure_reason to distinguish explicit cancellation, interruption, suppression, and delivery failure recovery. room:member_joined is emitted once per room/user pair using MindRoom's durable tracking state under mindroom_data/tracking/.
-This makes it suitable for lobby-based onboarding hooks that should create or invite a private agent only once.
+For message:cancelled, inspect ctx.info.failure_reason to distinguish explicit cancellation, interruption, suppression, and delivery failure recovery. room:member_joined uses at-least-once delivery because MindRoom records the durable room/user marker only after the hook completes.
+A process interruption or marker-write failure after a handler side effect can replay the same room/user pair, so handlers that create or invite resources must be idempotent. room:member_left reads display_name and avatar_url from the joined membership state that the leave replaces.
+Actionable room-lifecycle events remain pending until their callback completes, so an interruption can replay a leave before journal settlement and handlers must be idempotent.

 Default timeouts